Im5tu/im5tu.github.io/content/article/2020-01-05-Diagnostics-In-Net-Core-3-Event-Counters.md

 |DisplayUnits|string||
 |Series|string|Format is: $"IntervalSec={IntervalSec}"|

-### IncrementingEventCounter
+### IncrementingPollingCounter

-A IncrementingPollingCounter is very much like a standard IncrementingPollingCounter, but instead of the metric being written to it, a function is invoked which retrieves the value from your source of choice.
+A IncrementingPollingCounter is very much like a standard IncrementingEventCounter, but instead of the metric being written to it, a function is invoked which retrieves the value from your source of choice.
 An IncrementingPollingCounter instance tracks the following about the metrics that it's recorded:

 |Name|Type|Notes|
 |---|---|---|